Kirill Meretskov: Commander and Assistant Minister of Defense

 After the war Meretskov commanded a number of military districts until 1955 (including the Moscow Military District in 1947–49), when he was made the Assistant Minister of Defense, a post he held until 1964.
 In that year, he was made the Inspector-General Ministry of Defense, a largely ceremonial post.

 Death

 Meretskov died on December 30, 1968, at the age of 71.
 The urn containing his ashes is buried in the Kremlin Wall Necropolis.
-A street in Moscow, St Petersburg and Petrozavodsk is named after him.
+Streets in Moscow, St. Petersburg and Petrozavodsk are named after him.